Fruit Nails Are Everywhere — & Seoul’s Doing Them Best

 Apple Peel Nails

-For a twist on the classic summer red mani, we love this. crimson gradient with slices of golden yellow; The understated effect mimics the texture of an apple peel, without being too fruit-forward.
+For a twist on the classic red mani, we love this crimson gradient with slices of golden yellow.
+The understated effect mimics the texture of an apple peel, without being too fruit-forward.

 Fruit Salad

-With its candy-coated colors, cartoonishly rotund shapes, and glossy, syrupy glaze, this three-dimensional take on fruity nails feels perfect for summer — especially when paired with crisp white linen.
+With its candy-coated colours, cartoonishly rotund shapes, and glossy, syrupy glaze, this three-dimensional take on fruity nails feels perfect, especially when paired with crisp white linen.

 Sparkly Strawberries

-If you want to highlight your favorite fruit, may we suggest this dazzling strawberry set?
+If you want to highlight your favourite fruit, may we suggest this dazzling strawberry set?
 Painted over a neutral base and topped with metallic green stars, these are as sweet as it gets.

 Mix & Match Fruit

-If 3-D glitter strawberries aren’t your jam (pun intended), try a slightly less flashy (but no less fun) take with a mix of dainty 3-D fruity party on your nails.
-And if you want to level up, mix and match your tips to include some solid colors and softer gradients among your fruit accent nails.
+If 3D glitter strawberries aren’t your jam (pun intended), try a slightly less flashy — but no less fun — take with a daintier 3D fruit for a party on your nails.
+If you want to level up, mix and match your tips to include some solid colours and softer gradients among your fruit accent nails.

 Fruit Marbling